 Compared to other vehicles on the road, motorcycles are compact, fast, and challenging for inattentive drivers to see.
-When a collision occurs, one of the first things that a car or truck driver will exclaim to the police is, “I never saw that bike!”
+According to the laws101.com when a collision occurs, one of the first things that a car or truck driver will exclaim to the police is, “I never saw that bike!”

 This statement reflects an unfortunate reality.
 It is extremely easy for a motorcyclist to fall under the radar until it’s too late.
-The good news is that there are steps you can take to improve your visibility and therefore increase your safety on the road.
+The good news is that there are steps you can take to improve your visibility and therefore increase your safety on the road when riding your yamaha.

 Avoid Blind Spots